 I tried to not give him a look that said “boy, are you out of your mind?!”
 Because, I mean, the kid is growing up so it would make sense that he would show interest in this kind of thing.

 So many questions came up.
 Like, would it affect his school work?
 And what does he expect to GET out of it?
 Is he ready for the commitment?
 And more importantly, am I ready for him to be ready for the commitment?!

 I didn’t want to scare him away, while I got all up in my feelings, so I excused myself and took a moment to throw a silent, non-violent, facial-expressionless #momfit.

-Before we responded to the brave child (although, he pretty much tells us everything anyways, so how brave is he really) I took a metaphorical woosah and thought this thing through.
-Up until last year my boy had no interest in going to school dances or hanging out at a mall with friends because his XBox and younger brother were more than enough entertainment.
+Taking a metaphorical woosah, before responding, gave me some clarity.
+And honestly, guys, up until the other day my boy had no interest in going to school dances or hanging out at a mall with friends because his XBox and younger brother were more than enough entertainment.
 We are very lucky that he’s content and not living past his years.
-But hey, he’s growing and changing and the last thing I want to do is make him feel as if he is doing something wrong.
+But hey, he’s growing and changing and the last thing I want to do is make him feel as if he is doing something wrong, when he isn’t.
 So we had a heart to heart of sorts…and it wasn’t all that painful.